Board Of Directors 2019

 Occupation: General Manager, Western Hatchery

-I have been involved with the Abbotsford Agrifair for the over 10 years.
-I have chaired the Grounds Committee using my background of Event Operations and Event Management to guide me.
-I feel like I have had a positive impact on how things are done at the Fair.
-From fire regulations and security protocols to machine operation, my background has allowed me to bring a very diverse knowledge into the operations of the Fair.
-I hope to help direct Agrifair in the direction it needs to go and help establish it as Abbotsford’s #1 premier event!
+I have been a Director of the Abbotsford Agrifair Board for the past 12 years with the exception of 1 year that I took off.
+In that time I have served the Board and Agrifair in many capacities, most recently as Vice President.
+With my background in Event Operations and Event Management I feel that I have had a positive impact on how things are done at the Fair.
+From fire regulations and security protocols to machine operation, my background has allowed me to bring a very diverse knowledge into the operations of Agrifair.
+I look forward to helping direct Agrifair in the direction it needs to go and help establish it as Abbotsford’s #1 premier event!

 David Van Landuyt, Director

-I started participating in the fair 5 years ago as a volunteer.
-After 2 years as a previous board member, and 5 years of continuous services as volunteer coordinator, I have returned to the board of directors to help in enhancing the services and events that take place at the Fair.
-With a tradition of volunteerism, and a dedication to making the fair open to all, I hope to bring more awareness to the City of Abbotsford and the amazing events and opportunities this beautiful place has to offer.
+I started participating in the fair 7 years ago as a volunteer.
+After 4 years as a previous board member, and 7 years of continuous services as volunteer coordinator, I have returned to the board of directors to help in enhancing the services and events that take place at the Fair.
+With a tradition of volunteerism, and a dedication to making the fair open to all, I hope to bring more awareness to the City of Abbotsford and the amazing events and opportunities this beautiful place has to offer

 Bonnie Nicholls, Director